 Carrots – Use red or orange fresh carrots, depending on what is available.
-Red carrots are typically used, and they offer the most realistic flavor.
+Red carrots are typically used, and they offer the most realistic flavour.
 However, make use of what you can.

 Milk: Milk gives this halwa its luscious, creamy texture.
-For the authentic flavors of carrot halwa use full cream milk.
+For the authentic flavours of carrot halwa use full cream milk.

-Ghee: To give the halwa the ideal nutty flavor, add homemade or desi ghee.
+Ghee: To give the halwa the ideal nutty flavour, add homemade or desi ghee.